SwedbankPay/developer.swedbankpay.com/payments/index.md

 usually when the goods are shipped.

-This is the most common payment type, and it is used by Card Payments, Vipps Payments, MobilePay payments, Invoice Payments and Credit Account Payments.
+This is the most common payment type, and it is used by Card Payments, Vipps Payments, MobilePay payments and Invoice Payments.
 A capture of an invoice will *not* capture any funds, but trigger the invoice distribution and send it to the consumer.